Home

 This is the story of the Special Operations Executive (SOE) which trained secret agents during WW2 on the Beaulieu Estate, ready to be returned to occupied Europe, to work along with Resistance groups.

-I found this totally fascinating and it added lots of invaluable information to my WW2 Spies page.
+I found this totally fascinating and it added lots of invaluable information to my WW2 Special Agents and Spies page.

-The photo above is of poor quality because of glare - sorry - but it shows just a few ingenious tools the newly trained agents would have had on offer.
+The photo above shows hair brushes with hidden compartments and match boxes hiding compasses and maps etc. Just a few ingenious tools the newly trained agents would have had on offer.

 Messages were written on different types of paper: